edwardspresume/Build-Setup/README.md

 ## Setup

-First, download or clone this repository
+First, download or clone this repository.

 Then install the dev dependencies from the package.json through: